Gum Disease Management

 Can it be treated?

-More serious cases will require deep cleaning and scaling below the gum margins.
+More severe cases will require deep cleaning and scaling below the gum margins.
 This is done with anaesthetic so that treatment is painless.
 We will also use the laser if necessary.

 For severe cases of bone loss, more elaborate treatment will be required.
-Some patients may choose surgery so that we are able to rebuild the bone that has been lost.
+Some patients may choose surgery so that we can rebuild the bone that has been lost.